Geometric Mean Formula

 \end{align*}

-Use and Application of Geometric Mean
+Use and Application of the Geometric Mean

-Geometric Mean is useful in situations like:
+The GM is useful in situations like:

 • Investment returns: When one looks at average investment growth, one wants to consider how much one’s money is multiplied over time, not just the change each year.
 That is why the GM is better suited for this scenario.